Kong/docs.konghq.com/app/_hub/kong-inc/azure-functions/index.md

       default: 600000
       value_in_examples:
       datatype: number
-      description: Timeout in milliseconds before closing a connection to Azure Functions server.
+      description: Timeout in milliseconds before closing a connection to the Azure Functions server.
     - name: keepalive
       required: false
       default: 60000
       value_in_examples:
       datatype: number
-      description: Time in milliseconds for which an idle connection to the Azure Functions server will live before being closed.
+      description: Time in milliseconds during which an idle connection to the Azure Functions server lives before being closed.

   extra: |
     Note: If `config.https_verify` is set as `true`, then the server certificate